inboxstartup/docs/operate/legal.md

 - [Founder Template Library](https://odteam.notion.site/Founder-Template-Library-e6b5781f3bb14b129b852e9d5f91d5fd)
 - [Terms of Service](https://commonpaper.com/standards/terms-of-service/) Use the Common Paper Terms of Service for product-led sales of cloud services and SaaS.
 - [Legal Concepts for Startups](https://handbook.clerky.com) is a handbook designed to help founders avoid common areas of confusion, by providing a solid foundation of legal knowledge.
+- Founder Institute
+	- The [Equity Agreement for Service](https://fi.co/ease) ("EASE") is a free legal template for entrepreneurs to offer equity to service providers instead of cash.